Oscar Niemeyer: Later life and death

 Grateful for the Prince of Asturias Award of Arts received in 1989, he collaborated on the 25th anniversary of the award with the donation to Asturias of the design of a cultural centre.
 The Oscar Niemeyer International Cultural Centre (also known in Spain as Centro Niemeyer), is located in Avilés and was inaugurated in 2011.
 In January 2010, the Auditorium Oscar Niemeyer Ravello was officially opened in Ravello, Italy, on the Amalfi Coast.
 The Auditorium's concept design, drawings, model, sketches and text were made by Niemeyer in 2000 and completed under the guidance of his friend, Italian sociologist Domenico de Masi.
 The project was delayed for several years due to objections arising from its design, siting, and clear difference from the local architecture; since its inauguration the project has experienced problems and was closed for a year.

+Starting in 2002, Niemeyer and lighting designer Peter Gasper reformulated the lighting of several of Brasília's most iconic buildings.
+The projects for buildings in Brasília often featured lighting design by Peter Gasper, with whom Niemeyer had a working relationship.

 After reaching 100, Niemeyer was regularly hospitalized.
 In 2009, after a four-week hospitalization for the treatment of gallstones and an intestinal tumour, he was quoted as saying that hospitalization is a "very lonely thing; I needed to keep busy, keep in touch with friends, maintain my rhythm of life."
+In 2011, Niemeyer was commissioned to complete what would be his final design - the Oscar Niemeyer Sphere - to house part of a canteen in an industrial estate in Leipzig.
 His daughter and only child, Anna Maria, died of emphysema in June 2012, aged 82.
 Niemeyer died of cardiorespiratory arrest on 5 December 2012, at the Hospital Samaritano in Rio de Janeiro.
+The following day a memorial service was held in the presidential palace in Brasilia.
 He had been hospitalised with a respiratory infection prior to his death.

 The BBC's obituary of Niemeyer stated that he "built some of the world's most striking buildings – monumental, curving concrete and glass structures which almost defy description", describing him as "one of the most innovative and daring architects of the last 60 years".
 The Washington Post said he was "widely regarded as the foremost Latin American architect of the last century".